AmpliconSuite/AmpliconArchitect/docs/standalone_usage.md

 - Operations:
     - Show-hide cyles by name, copy count threshold
     - Merge cycles with a common segment: Select cycle names and ments rank (NOT the ID displayed) in the order of segments played.
 For closed cycles, first segment rank is 0; for open walks, For n walks, first segment rank is 1 and so on.
-    - Pivot cycle around inverted duplication: Pivot the portion of  cycle that connects two reversed occurences of a duplicated ment without changing any genomic connections.
+    - Pivot cycle around inverted duplication: Pivot the portion of  cycle that connects two reversed occurrences of a duplicated meant without changing any genomic connections.
     - Undo last edit: Go back to previous state.